 - NOVO ANALOGUE/IP/GSM: The device to be installed in the user's home features models capable of operating on analogue, IP, GSM lines, so as to adapt to any existing infrastructure.
-Equipped with wireless technology, is able to communicate with all those sensors useful for the user's safety in his or her home.
+Equipped with wireless technologyIt is able to communicate with all those sensors that are useful for the security of the user in his or her home.
 Typically, following an alarm situation, it generates a voice communication with the emergency manager.

 - NEMO GSM ALARM TRANSMITTER: Thanks to its small size and weight, NEMO provides protection for people on the move.
 Equipped with manual, no movement and man-down alarms, it represents a reliable and professional solution.
 The device can also be alarmed by a wrist button.